Department of East Asian Languages and Cultures

 Biography

-My first monograph, Between the Lines: Yang Lian’s Poetry through Translation challenges dichotomous approaches to translation, and offers a new methodology of studying poetry through translation.
-Another main strand of my research pertains to inter-arts transculturation, and aims at synthesizing and revising relational theories of literature and translation, so as to provide new tools for a critical understanding of the literary work and its environment.
+My co-edited The Bloomsbury Handbook of Modern Chinese Literature in Translation (2023) collects more than thirty authors’ contributions to the study of modern Chinese literature from the perspective of its translation.
+Another main strand of my research pertains to inter-arts transculturation and aims at synthesizing and revising relational theories of literature and translation, to provide new tools for a critical understanding of the literary work and its environment.

-What I hope to do in my lectures is to ask questions about China, and use literature to examine how we go about answering them.
-I welcome PhD applications in modern and contemporary Chinese and Sinophone literatures and translation studies.
+What I hope to do in my lectures is to ask questions about China and use literature to examine how we go about answering them.

 Research interests